-- Adjustments should not be made while the vehicle is moving, as the seat may unexpectedly move and cause the driver to lose control of the vehicle. - When adjusting the seat, be careful not to hit the seat against a passenger or luggage. - After adjusting the seat position, try sliding it forward and backward to make sure it is locked in position. - After adjusting the seatback, exert body pressure to make sure it is locked in position.
+- Adjustments should not be made while the vehicle is moving, as the seat may unexpectedly move and cause the driver to lose control of the vehicle. - When adjusting the seat, be careful that the seat does not hit a passenger or luggage. - After adjusting the seat position, try sliding it forward and backward to make sure it is locked in position. - After adjusting the seatback, push back your body to make sure it is locked in position.